🌿 LAI Generation

 --help Show this message and exit.

-Step2: Create your Google Earth Engine Credentials
+Step 2: Create your Google Earth Engine Credentials

-Step 3: Setup the GEE-LAI Pipeline Configuration Create a LAI config file that defines the parameters of your study.
+Create a LAI config file that defines the parameters of your study.

-3.1 Copy vercye_ops/lai/lai_creation_GEE/example_config.yaml
+3.1 Copy vercye_ops/lai/lai_creation_GEE/example_config.yaml to vercye_ops/lai/lai_creation_GEE/custom_configs/your_config_name.yaml

-3.2 Set the parameters in vercye_ops/lai/lai_creation_GEE/custom_configs/your_config_name.yaml
+3.2 Set the parameters in vercye_ops/lai/lai_creation_GEE/custom_configs/your_config_name.yaml:

 # Folder where GeoJSONS from Step1 are stored (output_head_dir from 0_build_library.py)